latompa/eligible-ruby/README.md

 [https://github.com/eligible/tools/wiki/Enrollments](https://github.com/eligible/tools/wiki/Enrollments)

-Its important to notice than an Enrollment Request can have multiple Enrollment NPIs, and that the API has been designed in a way that you can repeat the enrollment for a NPI multiple times across different Enrollment request.
+Enrollment requests can have multiple enrollment NPIs.
+You can repeat the enrollment for a NPI multiple times across different enrollment requests.

 ### Create an Enrollment Request